 - Event participants bring mobile phones and other technical equipment at their own risk.
 Trinity Hospice cannot take responsibility for any damage to participant’s personal items.

-- We welcome family and friends to support participants and spend a great day at the beach with us during Colour Splash.
+- We welcome family and friends to support participants and spend a great day at the beach with us during Blackpool Colour Run.
 However, powdered paint will travel and you may end up leaving wearing a little bit more colour than you’d planned.
 Please choose your clothing and spectator spot carefully.